-There are two methods for reducing dataset size: packing and compression.
-By packing we mean altering the data in a way that reduces its precision.
-By compression we mean techniques that store the data more efficiently and result in no precision loss.
-Compression only works in certain circumstances, e.g., when a variable contains a significant amount of missing or repeated data values.
+There are three methods for reducing dataset size: packing, lossless compression, and lossy compression.
+By packing we mean altering the data in a way that reduces its precision (but has no other effect on accuracy).
+By lossless compression we mean techniques that store the data more efficiently and result in no loss of precision or accuracy.
+By lossy compression we mean techniques that store the data more efficiently and retain its precision but result in some loss in accuracy.

+Lossless compression only works in certain circumstances, e.g., when a variable contains a significant amount of missing or repeated data values.
 In this case it is possible to make use of standard utilities, e.g., UNIX compress or GNU gzip, to compress the entire file after it has been written.
 In this section we offer an alternative compression method that is applied on a variable by variable basis.
 This has the advantage that only one variable need be uncompressed at a given time.
 The disadvantage is that generic utilities that don't recognize the CF conventions will not be able to operate on compressed variables.